 IT Budget Breakdown by Category

-How a well-structured IT budget should be allocated across the five core categories, with benchmarks, what is included, and warning signs for each.
+How a well-structured IT budget allocates across five core categories, with recommended percentages, what is included, warning signs, and optimisation opportunities.

 IT Personnel